National Literacy Trust: Campaigning work

 The National Literacy Trust campaigns to improve public understanding of the vital importance and impact of literacy.
 The charity is the secretariat of the All-Party Parliamentary Group on Literacy which launched in 2011.
 As the secretariat, the charity holds meetings and runs commissions that address major policy issues and profile literacy among key policymakers.
 The National Literacy Trust also convenes the National Literacy Forum, a group of voluntary and community sector organisations who meet twice a year to discuss key literacy policy themes and joint projects.

 The National Literacy Trust also runs a number of targeted campaigns in specific local areas, known as National Literacy Trust Hubs.
-National Literacy Trust Hubs bring together local partners to tackle literacy issues in communities across the UK where low levels of literacy are seriously impacting on people’s lives.
+National Literacy Trust Hubs bring together local partners to tackle literacy issues in communities across the UK where low levels of literacy are seriously impacting on people's lives.
 The charity currently has six active National Literacy Trust Hubs: in Bradford, Peterborough, Middlesbrough, Nottingham, Swindon and Stoke-on-Trent.

+They have also partnered with the Department of Education(DfE) and the Labour Government to launch a National Year of Reading.